 University of Sheffield Bursary Scheme

-A bursary is money from the University and it doesn’t have to be paid back.
+A bursary is money from the University for undergraduate students and it doesn’t have to be paid back.
 It’s in addition to Government funding and you'll receive it for each year of your course, including a year spent studying abroad should you choose to do this.

 We use the details you submit to Student Finance and UCAS to assess your entitlement for the Sheffield Bursary Scheme.
 You don’t need to apply for it.
 If you’re eligible, we'll email you by the end of October to confirm the amount you'll receive and when it will be paid.